UCL-VR/ubiq/README.md

 ## For Researchers

 Instructions for setting up your own server are included.
 Ubiq does not rely on any third-party services, making it GDPR-safe for your experiments.
+The server and core messaging library are also available on npm as [`@ucl-vr/ubiq-server`](https://www.npmjs.com/package/@ucl-vr/ubiq-server) and [`@ucl-vr/ubiq`](https://www.npmjs.com/package/@ucl-vr/ubiq).

 ## Supported Unity Versions